Bruno Weber (doctor): After the war

 He was arrested in July 1946 by members of the British Army and then transferred to Poland.
 In October 1946, Weber was questioned by members of the Polish Commission for the Investigation of War Crimes on suspicion of involvement in crimes committed on prisoners in Auschwitz.
-There he was determined to have had not played a role in Auschwitz concentration camp, "and not been an official" there.
+There he was determined to have not played a role in the Auschwitz concentration camp, "and not been an official" there.
 Weber was not prosecuted.
 He died a free man.